cztomczak/cefpython/README.md

 a comment about that when making a donation.
 It will give it a higher priority.

-If you are interested in sponsorship opportunities please contact Czarek directly - contact details are available in his [Resume](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view).
+If you are interested in sponsorship opportunities please contact [Czarek](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view).

-If your company would like to sponsor CEF Python development efforts then please contact [Czarek](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view).
-Your company logo would appear below along the others.
-Long term sponsorships are welcome.
-Czarek would love to spend more time on developing this project, but he can't afford doing so in his free time.
 Github statistics are available in this topic on the Forum: [[ANN] Call for sponsors](https://groups.google.com/d/topic/cefpython/CjkZF2P4rMk/discussion).